Kalispera Greece Kefalonia.

 Drapanos bridge in Argostoli.

-Continuing south one will eventually arrive in Skala.
+If you continue south from Argostoli you will eventually arrive in Skala.
 If we instead go north along the busy street we will soon get to an area with tavernas, fast food places, shops and a fish and vegetable market.

 A long promenade begins north of the fish and vegetable market.
 The promenade is lined with palm trees on one side and fishing and sailing boats on the other side, cleverly enough on the side where the water is. :-)